 Below are more specific tips for each component of the test, including a selection of websites for further practice.
 Many more interesting resources can be found through Google (e.g. search for “academic English word list”, “exercises English B2 reading”, “conditionals”).
 You can also consult websites that prepare for other English-language tests (such as TOEFL, IELTS or Cambridge).

 - First read the questions and possible answers to know what to focus on when reading or listening to a fragment.

 - There is no correction for guessing, so it is advisable to always select an answer even if you are not sure.

 - Do not be discouraged by potentially difficult vocabulary.
 Try to derive the meaning of these words from the context, so you understand the main ideas.
 Pay specific attention to structural markers in the fragment (e.g. ‘however’, ‘as a result’) to understand how the ideas are related.

 - The best way to improve your reading skills is to read English articles on a daily basis.
 The same holds true for listening skills.

 - To practise reading academic texts, these websites could provide a useful starting point:

-- On the following website, you can find information on academic reading skills (e.g. skimming and scanning) and some useful exercises.
+- The following website provides information on academic reading skills (e.g. skimming and scanning) and some useful exercises.